daguenther/Z2A/Procedures/Administration.md

 Upon receiving an email, an emailed will be forward to the parents / guardian in charge of the student (unless the attack comes from home).

 The school will then procede to find the attacker and establish the following disciplinary action.
-Collaboration will be done with parents
+Collaboration will be done with parents to reccomend how to approach the situation at home.

-1st offence: Apologize in person / 1 week without internet devices at school
+1st offence: Apologize in person / 1 week without internet devices at school (at home with parents consent) 2nd offence: Apologize in front of school /